 - personal savings.

 Government assistance can take many forms.
-For example, benefits can be provided through the Veterans Health Administration or Medicaid for veterans and low-income retirees.
+For example, veterans and low-income retirees can provide benefits through the Veterans Health Administration or Medicaid.
 There may also be additional state-run programs.

 Either way, programs such as Medicaid have eligibility requirements requiring retirees’ income and assets to be below certain thresholds before benefits are provided.
 Furthermore, retirees will have limited choice as to where services are provided.
 Therefore, retirees should consult with a qualified elder law attorney or social worker to explore these types of programs.

 Additionally, Medicare provides only limited long-term care coverage.
 For example, coverage is limited to 90-days in a skilled nursing facility and is subject to other limitations.
 Therefore, retirees should not rely on Medicare as a solution to long-term care costs.

 Few, if any, insurance companies continue to offer new traditional long-term care insurance policies.
 But if a retiree happens to own a traditional long-term care policy, they would have been able to choose the amount of coverage, how long it lasts, waiting periods, etc., at the time of purchase.

 Traditional long-term care policies can be subject to annual premium increases and are expensive.
 Still, since these policies are not commonly available for sale to new policyholders, care should be given to evaluate them and keep them in force if determined to continue to make financial sense and meet the policyholder’s needs.